Self-Polish: Enhance Reasoning in Large Language Models via Problem Refinement: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved impressive performance on a variety of NLP tasks \cite{DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:journals/tnn/OtterMK21,DBLP:journals/corr/abs-2204-02311}, but their capability to perform multi-step reasoning is considered a limitation, which can not be tackled solely by scaling up the model size \cite{DBLP:journals/corr/abs-2112-11446,DBLP:journals/corr/abs-2206-04615}.
-To address this challenge, many prompting methods have been proposed to elicit reasoning in LLMs, and have demonstrated significant effectiveness \cite{DBLP:conf/nips/Wei0SBIXCLZ22,DBLP:journals/corr/abs-2210-00720,DBLP:journals/corr/abs-2205-10625}.
+Large language models (LLMs) have achieved impressive performance on a variety of NLP tasks \citep{DBLP:conf/nips/BrownMRSKDNSSAA20,DBLP:journals/tnn/OtterMK21,DBLP:journals/corr/abs-2204-02311}, but their capability to perform multi-step reasoning is considered a limitation, which can not be tackled solely by scaling up the model size \citep{DBLP:journals/corr/abs-2112-11446,DBLP:journals/corr/abs-2206-04615}.
+To address this challenge, many prompting methods have been proposed to elicit reasoning in LLMs, and have demonstrated significant effectiveness \citep{DBLP:conf/nips/Wei0SBIXCLZ22,DBLP:journals/corr/abs-2210-00720,DBLP:journals/corr/abs-2205-10625}.

-Chain-of-Thought (CoT) is a breakthrough method that teaches a language model to imitate the step-by-step reasoning process of humans to solve a reasoning task \citet{DBLP:conf/nips/Wei0SBIXCLZ22}.
-In CoT prompts, models are fed with $k$-shot demonstrations that are formed as [Problem, Rationale, Answer] tuples \cite{DBLP:conf/nips/Wei0SBIXCLZ22}.
-Many following works have explored variants of CoT to improve the quality of rationales of LLMs \cite{DBLP:conf/nips/KojimaGRMI22,DBLP:journals/corr/abs-2210-00720,DBLP:journals/corr/abs-2205-10625}.
-Another line of work optimizes the rationales for better consistency and continuity \cite{DBLP:journals/corr/abs-2203-11171,DBLP:journals/corr/abs-2206-02336,DBLP:conf/nips/ZelikmanWMG22,DBLP:journals/corr/abs-2304-09797}, and a representative one is Self-Consistency (SC).
-SC generates diverse reasoning paths and answers, and then leverages the majority vote strategy to get the most consistent answer \cite{DBLP:journals/corr/abs-2203-11171}.
-Despite the boosted reasoning performance of the aforementioned methods, they focus on the generation process of \textbf{rationales} and \textbf{answers}, and little emphasis has been placed on reasoning \textbf{problems}.
+Chain-of-Thought (CoT) is a breakthrough method that teaches a language model to imitate the step-by-step reasoning process of humans to solve a reasoning task \citep{DBLP:conf/nips/Wei0SBIXCLZ22}.
+Many following work has explored variants of CoT to improve the quality of rationales of LLMs \cite{DBLP:conf/nips/KojimaGRMI22,DBLP:journals/corr/abs-2210-00720,DBLP:journals/corr/abs-2205-10625}.
+There is also a line of work that optimizes the rationales for better consistency and continuity \citep{DBLP:journals/corr/abs-2203-11171,DBLP:journals/corr/abs-2206-02336,DBLP:conf/nips/ZelikmanWMG22,DBLP:journals/corr/abs-2304-09797}, and a representative one is Self-Consistency (SC).
+SC generates diverse reasoning paths and answers, and then leverages the majority vote strategy to get the most consistent answer \citep{DBLP:journals/corr/abs-2203-11171}.
+Despite the boosted reasoning performance of the aforementioned methods, they focus on the \textbf{answer/reasoning side}, and little emphasis has been placed on the \textbf{problems side}.